IT1100 - Introduction to Linux/Unix

 Students are responsible for material covered and announcements made in class.
 School-related absences may be made up only if prior arrangements are made.
 The class schedule presented is approximate.
 The instructor reserves the right to modify the schedule according to class needs.
 Changes will be announced in class and appropriately posted to canvas or the website.
 Exams and quizzes cannot be made up unless arrangements are made prior to the scheduled time.

 Assignments are due on the date specified in the schedule.
-Unless arranged in advance, late work will not be accepted.
+Unless arranged in advance, late work will not be accepted or will be docked a significant percentage.

 Cheating and Collaboration